The NIH Almanac

 The Symptom Management Branch consists of two units: Symptom Biology and Cardiovascular Symptoms.

-The Symptom Biology Unit examines the nature and causes of fatigue in relation to conditions such as sarcoidosis and in association with cancer treatments and pain associated with fibromyalgia.
+The Symptom Biology Unit examines the nature and causes of fatigue in association with cancer treatments and pain associated with fibromyalgia.

 The Cardiovascular Symptoms Unit focuses on vasculoprotective nutritional interventions that may improve the lipid profile in hyperlipidemia and decrease high blood pressure in hypertension.

 The Biobehavioral Branch supports research into the interplay of behavioral, biological, and environmental determinants of health and wellness across populations.
-The Biobehavioral Branch consists of two units: Digestive Disorders and Clinical Neuroscience.
+The Biobehavioral Branch consists of the Digestive Disorders Unit.